Singular-Genomics/G4X-helpers/docs/g4x_data/data_import.md

 + `scanpy`: full-featured single-cell analysis suite
 + `rapids-singlecell`: expands scanpy with GPU-support
-+ `squidpy`: functionlity for the analysis of spatial data
++ `squidpy`: functionality for the analysis of spatial data
 + `spatial-data`: analysis and management of spatial data (requires data conversion)

 <br>

 All of these tools accept, or incorporate `anndata` objects as the basic representation of your single-cell data.
-There are several ways to load your data into your python session as an `anndata` object.
+There are several ways to load your data as an `anndata` object into your Python session.
 Below we will illustrate a few methods that will produce equivalent outputs.

 ## 1. G4X-helpers